 Standardize the File Structure but Allow for Project Level Flexibility

 Because of the link we were able to establish between documents and the company hierarchy (of departments, regions and projects) it became possible to create standard “checklists” of documents that every project would inherit.
 Additionally, the structure we designed allowed individual regions or projects to add to this standard checklist new media fields representing documents that were only particularly relevant to them.

 Make Documents an Inline Part of Workflows

-Accessing certain documents (e.g., for training, reference etc.) or uploading other documents (e.g., contracts) are essential steps in many workflows.
+Accessing certain documents for training or reference or uploading other documents, such as contracts, are essential steps in many workflows.
 It doesn’t serve anyone when personnel forget to review a reference document or to upload a required document when the workflow is executed.
 By representing a document as a field, it can benefit from a host of capabilities associated with fields including mobile access, inline viewing inside Scoop Apps and designation as required for upload.

 The new Global Media Field capability of the Scoop platform provides a powerful and flexible approach for uploading, organizing, managing and distributing project documents and files.
 This approach aims to overcome key challenges and shortcomings faced by project managers when using traditional folder-based project document management systems and tools.

 - Already a Scoop user? check out this help article on global media fields

 - New to Scoop?
 Watch this overview video, this product demo video, take this tour or contact us to schedule a free consultation and demo

 - Visit the Scoop Solar website for general information on how Scoop is helping empower today’s new liquid workforce.